JakubGrzelak00/Weather/README.md

 # Weather
-Gives you informations about weather as txt file on desktop.
+Simple web scraper that gives you informations about weather as txt file on desktop.
 It uses requests and BS4